Skip to main content

 By default, actions can be accessed by anyone in your organization.

-For users on our Teams plan and higher, you can create Teams within your organization.
+You can create Teams within your organization.
 Teams are groups of users.
 You might have teams for customer support, engineering, ops, and so on.
 Teams can be created on the Teams page in the Interval dashboard.

 Once you've created teams in your organization, you can configure individual actions or pages to be accessible only to members of specific teams.